lucieyang1/JSC370-labs/lab08/08lab-text-mining.md

   top_n(1, n)
 ```

-The top word in most of them is “patient”.
-In radiology and neurology,
+**The top word in most specialties is “patient”.
+In radiology and
-its “left”.
-Other ones are more related to the specialty, for example
+neurology and others, its “left”.
+Other ones are more related to the
-opthamology has “eye” and podiatry has “foot”, which makes a lot of
+specialty, for example opthamology has “eye” and podiatry has “foot”,
-sense.
+which makes a lot of sense.**

 ## Question 7: Topic Models